powsybl/powsybl-core/docs/grid_model/additional.md

 The component on which the current limits are applied can safely remain between the preceding limit (it could be another temporary limit or a permanent limit) and this limit for a duration up to the acceptable duration.
-Please look at this scheme to fully understand the modelling (the following example shows current limits, but this modeling is valid for all loading limits):
+Please look at this scheme to fully understand the modeling (the following example shows current limits, but this modeling is valid for all loading limits):

 ![Loading limits model](img/current-limits.svg){width="50%" align=center class="only-light"}
 ![Loading limits model](img/dark_mode/current-limits.svg){width="50%" align=center class="only-dark"}